-We all know honey bees are extremely important, but many do not realize that in the United States there are over 2,000 species of native bees.
-Many of these bees are better at pollinating native plants like blueberries and tomatoes than honey bees, and most of these bees actually look more like wasps or flies.
+We all know honeybees are extremely important, but many do not realize that in the United States there are over 2,000 species of native bees.
+Many of them are better at pollinating native plants like blueberries and tomatoes than honeybees, and most of them look more like wasps or flies.

-You don’t have to be a beekeeper to encourage bees to visit your landscape and pollinate your plants.
+You don’t need beekeeper skills to encourage bees to visit your landscape and pollinate your plants.
 Providing plants that attract pollinators is easier than you think.

 Bees are active during the day so be sure to take special care around bee-loving plants.
 While they won’t be affected by liquid product applied to foliage once it’s dry (avoid spraying the flowers and buds), spraying liquid pesticide on plants when bees are actively foraging for food is extremely harmful.
 The bees end up taking the pesticide back to their hive and spreading it around, possibly killing the whole group.

 When using systemic products, follow the label instructions very carefully.
 Much misinformation can be found online about the harmful effects of systemic products on bees so make sure to get your information from an educationally based resource, not a gardening blog.